Completed in 1893, the 28-inch Greenwich refracting telescope is the largest of its kind in the UK

 It was commissioned in 1885 by Astronomer Royal William Christie, and built by the Grubb Telescope Company in Dublin.
 The telescope was finally installed in 1893.

-It was designed to keep the Royal Observatory at the forefront of contemporary astronomy and more active in the growing disciplines of astrophysics and photography.
+The Great Equatorial Telescope was designed to keep the Royal Observatory at the forefront of contemporary astronomy and more active in the growing disciplines of astrophysics and photography.

 The job of constructing the telescope was given to Howard Grubb, an Irish optical manufacturer who was then the world leader in the field.

-Little was known about the nature of stars in the 19th century and the idea that they could be associated physically as well as visually was new.
-Today it is known that at least 50% of stars are binary stars in orbit around one another.
+Little was known about the nature of stars in the 19th century, and the idea that they could be associated physically as well as visually was new.
+Today it is known that at least 50 per cent of stars are binary stars in orbit around one another.

 Measurement of the orbits of binary stars allows their masses to be determined by applying Newton's Law of Gravitation.
 This is the only method by which astronomers can directly measure the masses of stars.

 The mount for the Great Equatorial Telescope had originally been built for an earlier, smaller instrument.
 Because of this, the new telescope had to be tapered in the middle in order to fit between the mount's central spokes.
 This is why the telescope is round at each end but rectangular in the middle.

 Unlike the fixed telescopes elsewhere in the Observatory, the Great Equatorial Telescope can be rotated from east to west to keep it moving in sync with the stars.
 It is aligned with the Earth’s axis, and moves parallel to the celestial equator — hence the name.

 Starlight is collected by the huge 28-inch (71 cm) diameter lens and then focused down to the eyepiece.